GeeseFS

 df -hT /mnt/<folder_name>Specify

-<folder_name>is the name of the folder you created in step 1.
+<folder_name>as the folder name you created in step 1.

-The method of unmounting depends on how the bucket was mounted - one-time or automatically.
+The unmounting method depends on how the bucket was mounted: once or automatically.

 One-time mounting